peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Protocol Flow

 This section presents the protocol flow.
+The protocol flow is subdivided in the following phases:

+- **Discovery**, the Requestor obtains the available CAs within a federation.
+- **Order request**, the Requestor requests a X.509 certificate to a CA.

 ## Discovery Preconditions